abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

 1. You will see a notification in the upper right corner **Adding Microsoft Sentinel**.
 It will take around 1 minute to get added.

-1. Once the Microsoft Sentinel is added you will see another notification which says **Successfully added Microsoft Sentinel** as shown below.
+1. Once the Microsoft Sentinel is added, you will see another notification which says **Successfully added Microsoft Sentinel** as shown below.

       ![](.././media/microsen-success.png)

-1. Click on the **Overview (Preview)** on the Microsoft Sentinel page from where you can view the insights after a few minutes.
+1. Click on the **Overview (Preview)** on the Microsoft Sentinel page, from where you can view the insights after a few minutes.
 If you are not able to view the insights after a few minutes, then refresh the browser tab.

       ![](.././media/25032025(4).png)